diegomrodrigues2/relational_distributed_database/README.md

 Several small scripts under `examples/` start the cluster with different options.
 Each one launches the React UI in the background while the API runs in the foreground.
 Run them with `python examples/<file>.py` and visit the printed URLs.

-- `hash_cluster.py`: A standard hash-partitioned cluster.
+- `hash_cluster.py`: Demonstrates table creation and basic SQL queries on a hash‑partitioned cluster.
-- `range_cluster.py`: A cluster partitioned by explicit key ranges.
+- `range_cluster.py`: Creates a table and inserts rows in a range‑partitioned cluster.
-- `index_cluster.py`: A cluster with secondary indexes enabled.
+- `index_cluster.py`: Shows secondary indexes with SQL `SELECT` queries.
-- `router_cluster.py`: Starts a dedicated gRPC router for client requests.
+- `router_cluster.py`: Uses the gRPC router to execute SQL inserts and reads.

 ## Running with Docker